Some of the services provided by the DRC include:

 The DRC evaluates individual computing needs and makes assistive and standard computing equipment recommendations that will work to accommodate a disability.
 The DRC focuses on technologies that integrate the user into their work environment.

-Support for Media Conversion
+Support for Document Conversion

 Web Site Accessibility Evaluations

 The DRC provides web page evaluations and will provide recommendations on how web sites accessibility can be improved.

 The DRC researches the latest assistive technologies and provides training and support on technologies that help provide access to computing for people with disabilities.
 One-on-one training on many state of the art technologies is available.
 Many assistive technology products are available to be loaned out, as well as making arrangements for assistive technology to be made available in areas where the student is work.

 Assistive Technology available from the DRC includes (but is not limited to):